lukkeutgens/Homelab/architecture.md

-# Homelab Architecure
+# Homelab Architecture
-An overview off my homelab architecture.
-It's a work in progress and I will update everything as I proceed.
+An overview of my homelab architecture.
+This document is a work in progress and will be updated as the setup evolves.

 ---